 Can providers guarantee payments without patient credit scores?

 Based on the success of other providers, patient financial history is not needed to achieve payment assurance.
 Payment automation is proven to guarantee payments with minimal work from staff.
 To further boost collection efforts, providers can invest in understanding a patient’s financial preferences, not history.
 This ensures patients have the options most likely to appeal to them and result in a payment.
-Not only will providers achieve payment assurance, they also connect with patients on how they want to make payments, improving the overall patient experience.
+Not only will providers achieve payment assurance, but they also connect with patients on how they want to make payments, improving the overall patient experience.